jumaHarun/simpleBlogAPI/README.md

 ## Project Overview

 The Simple Blog API is a RESTful API designed for managing blog posts.
 This project provides basic CRUD (Create, Read, Update, Delete) operations for blog posts using MongoDB with Mongoose as the Object Data Modeling (ODM) library.
-The API is built with Node.js and aims to help me gain a solid understanding of MongoDB CRUD operations, Mongoose schema setup, and REST API development.
+The API is built with Node.js with TypeScript, and aims to help me gain a solid understanding of MongoDB CRUD operations, Mongoose schema setup, and REST API development.

 ## Features